How to watch Oprah's interview with Harry and Meghan - KESQ

 When does the interview air?

-“CBS Presents Oprah with Meghan and Harry” will air in the United States on Sunday, March 7, from 8 to 10 p.m.
+“CBS Presents Oprah with Meghan and Harry” aired in the United States on Sunday, March 7, from 8 to 10 p.m.
 ET.
-In the United Kingdom, the interview will air on ITV on Monday, March 8, at 9 p.m.
+In the United Kingdom, the interview aired on ITV on Monday, March 8, at 9 p.m., and streamed simultaneously on the ITV Hub.

 Follow CNN’s live updates on the interview